Beyond the Invisible: Critical reception

-Larry Flick from Billboard described the song as "a soothing foray into the land of Gregorian chants and hypnotic new age melodies."
+Larry Flick from Billboard magazine described the song as "a soothing foray into the land of Gregorian chants and hypnotic new age melodies."
 He added, "The track gets its primary movement from a quietly knocking electro-funk beat and a subtle undercurrent of guitars.
 A nice fit for a variety of radio formats, this track will sound particularly good right next to the equally plush rhythm-pop musings of Robert Miles."
-A reviewer from Music Week rated it four out of five, writing, "Hypnotic ethnic chanting (this time from a Latvian choir), a super catchy melody and a bit of opera add up to another surefire global smash."
+A reviewer from Music Week gave it a score of four out of five, writing, "Hypnotic ethnic chanting (this time from a Latvian choir), a super catchy melody and a bit of opera add up to another surefire global smash."
 The magazine also noted that "Michael Cretu is in fine voice on a strong single that has touches of Pink Floyd.
 A very different sound that will find fans given enough radio exposure."